 Maximizing Recycled Content

 Purchasing recycled-content paper and paper products has far-reaching environmental benefits and will encourage suppliers to increase their capabilities in providing these products at competitive prices.
-Unless the products cannot be used to meet the specified requirements, or if doing so would constitute undue economic or practical hardship, the University will take the following actions to maximize the recycled content in paper and paper products:
+Unless, as determined and documented by the purchasing unit, the products cannot be used to meet the specified requirements or if doing so would constitute undue economic or practical hardship, units will take the following actions to maximize the recycled content in paper and paper products:

 Purchase and source paper and paper products that contain 30% or higher post-consumer recycled content.

-Give preference to paper and paper products with post-consumer recycled content verified by an independent, third-party organization, such as the Forest Stewardship Council.
+Give preference in purchasing decisions to paper and paper products with post-consumer recycled content verified by an independent, third-party organization, such as the FSC or an equivalent certification system.

-Give preference to paper and paper products that also contain other recovered materials or rapidly renewable products (e.g. pre-consumer recycled content, agricultural residues, bamboo, etc.) after maximizing post-consumer recycled content.
+Give preference in purchasing decisions to paper and paper products that also contain other recovered materials or rapidly renewable products (e.g. pre-consumer recycled content, agricultural residues, bamboo, etc.) after maximizing post-consumer recycled content.

-Give preference to paper and paper products produced by sustainable forestry practices verified by an independent, third-party organization, such as the Forest Stewardship Council, after maximizing post-consumer recycled content.
+Give preference in purchasing decisions to paper and paper products produced by sustainable forestry practices verified by an independent, third-party organization, such as the FSC or an equivalent certification system, after maximizing post-consumer recycled content.

-Examples of where products cannot be used to meet the specified requirements, or where doing so would constitute undue economic or practical hardship include, but are not limited to, cases where:
+Examples of where products cannot be used to meet the specified requirements or where doing so would constitute undue economic or practical hardship include, but are not limited to, cases where:

 Copying or printing equipment in use has been demonstrated to be incompatible with commercially available recycled paper;